PontusMagnusson/core-weather/README.md

 docker-compose -f docker-compose-dev.yml up --force-recreate --build
 ```

+You will need to run this every time you make changes to the .NET components of the project.
+If you are making changes to the React project it will rebuild them automatically, so you do **not** have to restart the containers.

 This will force Docker to rebuild the container so that all changes register.

 Optionally you can add the `-d` flag to the command, which will run the project detached (no output in terminal).
 To stop it when running in detached mode, run: